hovel/pybbm/docs/updates.rst

 0.16.1 -> 0.17
 --------------
 * Topic and post creation wrapped in transaction
-* All topic/post/poll related forms can be overrided when custom view inherites pybbm view
+* All topic/post/poll related forms can be overridden when custom view inherites pybbm view
 * Demo data for example projects
 * Using active markup engine when quoting posts via javascript
 * Functionality to support disabling default pybbm subscriptions and notifications and